LIS 510: Storytelling

 This course explores resources for the storyteller, the literature of storytelling, methods of selection and preparation of stories, traditional literature and storytelling practice.

-Lectures, background readings, oral and written assignments, storytelling demonstrations, class presentations, audio visual aids.
+Course notes, background readings, oral and written assignments, storytelling demonstrations, online class presentations, audio visual aids.

 Assignments and Weighting: